 YOU WILL WANT AN OPTOMETRIST DEDICATED TO NEURO-OPTOMETRIC REHABILITATION (VISION THERAPY)

 Vision therapy entails a variety of non-surgical therapeutic procedures designed to vitalize visual function.
-Vision therapy involves a series of treatments during which carefully planned activities are carried out by the patient under professional supervision.
+Vision therapy involves a series of treatments during which carefully planned activities are carried out by the athlete under professional supervision.
 The targeted treatments are determined by the nature and severity of the diagnosed condition.
-Vision therapy is done to boost visual sub-skills and sports performance – not to simply strengthen eye muscles.
+Vision therapy is done to boost visual and sports performance – not to simply strengthen eye muscles.

 Dr. Gall is an optometrist who cares for patients and is excited when they reach their potential and achieve success.
 From the beginning, Dr. Gall has offered vision therapy as an option for success.
 In 1993, Dr. Gall received his Doctorate in Optometry, and then in 1995, he received his Master of Vision Science in the area of binocular vision after which he started his practice.
 In 1999, he received his Fellowship from the American Academy of Optometry (FAAO).
-In the fall of 2010, he moved his practice to a larger facility and opened the Oakville Centre for Vision – Vision is the Difference with its four centres of excellence.
-Upon studying for two years, in 2015 Dr. Gall was awarded the Diplomate in Binocular Vision Perception & Pediatric Optometry (Diplomate BVPPO), and in 2018 Dr. Gall earned his Fellowship from the College of Optometrists in Vision Development (FCOVD), which all clearly demonstrates his desire for lifelong learning to provide advanced vision therapy and best patient care.
+In the fall of 2010, he moved his practice to a larger facility and opened the Oakville Centre for Vision – Excellence in Vision Therapy with its four centres of excellence.
+Upon studying for two years, in 2015 Dr. Gall was awarded the Diplomate in Binocular Vision Perception & Pediatric Optometry (Diplomate BVPPO), and in 2018 Dr. Gall earned his Fellowship from the College of Optometrists in Vision Development (FCOVD), which all clearly demonstrates his desire for lifelong learning to provide excellence in vision therapy and best patient care.